mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 ###Master Branch

+After a release is deployed from either a release branch or a hotfix branch, the last commit should be merged into the master branch.
+Developers should never make direct commits on the master branch, rather each commit should result only from the merged from either a release or hotfix branch.
+After the merge, the merge-commit on the master branch is tagged with the version number using Semantic Versioning (see below).

+The master branch is a great way to be able to track and visualize the release history of a product in a single branch.
+The master branch also makes it easy to checkout the version of the code for a specific release.

 ###Develop Branch

 In other branching models, this would be equivalent to 'trunk'.

 ###Feature Branches

+*May branch off from: develop*
+*Must merge back into: develop*
+*Branch naming convention: feature/**

 ###Release Branches

+*May branch off from: develop*
+*Must merge back into: develop and master*
+*Branch naming convention: release/X.Y.Z*

 Gitflow works best on an Agile team where releases and versioning are flexible and value is placed on "responding to change over following a plan".
 In Gitflow, releases are not assigned a version (e.g. X.Y.Z) until code-complete.
 This flows well with teams who think about a release in terms of the new features or bug fixes that the release comprised of, rather than teams that commonly talk about releases more abstractly by their version.
 As [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) creator of Extreme Programming (XP) recommends, Agile teams should think about releases in terms of "themes", functionality for each release that has been specified at a high level.
 This also encourages all product members, not just developers, to be more aware of the current features in development.
 It's easy to get out-of-touch with a product, its features, and the value being delivered to users when the team depends too heavily on version numbers.
 Additionally, when version numbers change, like in the case of hot-fixes, a team that depends on version numbers will have to scramble to readjust their release plan whereas a team using release themes will not be affected.

 ###Hot-fix Branches

+*May branch off from: master*
+*Must merge back into: master*
+*Branch naming convention: hotfix/X.Y.Z*

 I talked earlier about thinking about releases in terms of "themes" instead of versions.
 Hot-fixes are one reason why this might be important.